NirmaySriharsha/PIC10C-FINAL-PROJECT-NIM/Readme.txt

 #THE DOCUMENTATION:

 1. Have been playing with various template styles for the class Nim (each instance of the class Nim will be a game).
 Have finally settled on the template style, and thus the barebones of the game and its sub-class.
 Began this readme.

+2. Created a function that allows the CPU_opponent to calculate the nim sum of its parent game.
+Needless to say, this is crucial to the working of the algorithm and the game.